marynganga/marynganga.github.io/README.md

 #### By **Mary Ng'ang'a**

 ## Description
-The website, a landing page for my programming portfolio was made in fulfillment of an end-of-week independent project that required:
+The website is a landing page for my personal programming portfolio of projects from the Introduction to Programming/Web Design,Moringa Prep course at Moringa School.

+It includes:

 * An 'About Me' Section
 * A Portfolio Section
 * A Contacts Section

-The projects listed were made by myself and my pair-partner Carol Wanjohi (carolwanjohi).
+The projects listed were done by myself and my pair-partner Carol Wanjohi (carolwanjohi).

 ## Setup/Installation Requirements

-* To view the website, click [Personal Portfolio](https://marynganga.gihub.io/)
+* To view the website, click [Personal Portfolio](https://marynganga.gihub.io/) or copy https://marynganga.gihub.io/ to your browser and load it.

 ## Known Bugs